jeremybernstein/ReaScripts/MIDI/MIDIUtils/Readme.txt

     -- return early if something is missing (currently no dependencies) if not mu.CheckDependencies('My Script') then return end

-    -- pass false as 2nd arg to disable argument type-checks local take = reaper.MIDIEditor_GetTake(MIDIEditor_GetActive()) if not take then return end
+  local take = reaper.MIDIEditor_GetTake(MIDIEditor_GetActive())
+  if not take then return end